Skip to main content ↓

 Because the majority of your competition is also targeting prospects with newbie BDRs, there is a lot of opportunity for experienced reps to come in and sweep top decision makers off their feet.

 In order to make that happen, however, you’ll need to make sure the person on your end of the call is highly effective.
 They need to get through to the right people, inspire engagement, and book the meeting.
-How can you expect someone with a few months or weeks at the job to do this hugely challenging task well?
+How can you expect someone with a few months or weeks on the job to do this hugely challenging task well?

 In order to understand where we are going, we have to look back on where we came from.